Are you going to travel from Medellin to Salento by bus?

 Let the driver know where you’re going, and they’ll gladly take you to your hostel.
 I stayed in Posada Casa, and it was only a short walk.

 Salento is very hilly, so depending on how tired you are or not, you may just want to walk.

 Have you sorted your accommodation?
 Here are some of the best places to stay in Salento if you were staying overnight.

-If you’re looking for a centrally located hostel filled with party vibes but can provide you with a good and clean room to rest.
+When looking for a centrally located hostel with party vibes that provides you with a decent clean room to rest.
 Posada Casa is perfect!